nofitnessforpurpose/OPL-1-Wire/README.md

 ## Limitations
 The current iteration supports standard mode only.
 Where no Top Slot ROM is used for the 1-Wire code base, code accessing the Top Slot must reside on the internal A: storage location.
+As power for the 1-Wire network is sourced from the Top-Slot a 1-Wire transaction sequence must complete before accessing B: or C: storage locations.

 <BR>